 To help patients cope with the psychological

-impact of cancer, the Joan Karnell Cancer Center
+impact of cancer, Joan Karnell Supportive Care Services

 offers psychological support services as an addition